Non-unique Hamiltonians for Discrete Symplectic Dynamics

 In a word, we have exactly solved the Hamiltonian representation of arbitrary discrete symplectic dynamics of the one-dimensional single harmonic oscillator.
 The representation illustrates the structure, regularity and stability of the discrete symplectic dynamics in a transparent way.
-At a small time-increment, the obtained time-independent Hamiltonian avoids the standard power series derived by the Baker-Campbell-Hausdorff (BCH) technique associated with Lie algebra and it is proved to be non-unique.
-At a large time-increment, the complex-valued Hamilton's equations of motion surprisingly represent the discrete motion in the real space.
-It is also possible to solve linear systems of many harmonic oscillators in the three dimensions, because the derived transition matrices remain only functions of the time-increment.
-However, it is difficult to deal with any nonlinear system, because the elements of its transition matrix are in fact $q$- and $p$-dependent operators and the convergence of the power series has not been rigorously known even for a small time-increment\cite{Yoshida1993}.
+At a small time-increment, $\tau$, the obtained time-independent Hamiltonian avoids the standard power series derived by means of the Baker-Campbell-Hausdorff (BCH) technique associated with Lie algebra and it is proved to be non-unique.
+At a large $\tau$, the complex-valued Hamilton's equations of motion surprisingly represent the discrete motion in the real space.

+The present solution identically provides the result for a string of independent harmonic oscillators, which commonly models decoupled slight vibrational motions in a solid\cite{Frenkel_Smit2023}.

+It is also possible to solve any linear system of many coupled harmonic oscillators in the three dimensions, because the derived transition matrice can be simplified as a function of only time-increment.
+For a nonlinear discrete dynamics determined by a transition matrix containing $q$- and $p$-dependent operators, the convergence of the power series has not been strictly known even for a small time-increment\cite{Yoshida1993}; however, our exact result for the one-dimensional model shows that the series does converge as long as the trajectory is periodic rather than divergent.
+This observation implies that for the nonlinear system described by ${\cal H}_0 = q^4 + p^2/2$ or an isolated mechanical system with a finite Poincar\'e recurrence time, the convergence in $\tau$ may be generally valid, but it may not be for an essentially divergent system with unbound nonlinear potentials (e.g. ${\cal H}_0 = q^3 + p^2/2$).